Concentration within the B.F.A. Studio Art program

 What you’ll learn

-Prepares students for professional work as a studio artist, for graduate degree programs in Digital Art, Art on Computers, Creative Coding, Multimedia Design, interactive and other user experience fields, and more.
+Prepares students for professional work as a studio artist, for graduate degree programs in Digital Art, Art on Computers, Creative Coding, Multimedia Design, interactive user experience fields such as museums, galleries, live events, and virtual venues, and more.

 Students can start out as B.A. or B.F.A.
 Studio Art majors, or start out in the B.A.
 Studio Art major and then apply to enter the B.F.A. degree at a later date.
 There are no requirements beyond University admission requirements to become a Studio Art major.